-“The Sultaness of the West" is the unofficial capital of Puerto Rico’s West Coast
+The "Sultaness of the West" is the unofficial capital of Puerto Rico’s west coast.

-Things To Do
+Things to See and Do

 One of Puerto Rico’s most elegant plazas is the tree-lined Plaza de Colón, an active hub where many cultural events take place.
-During Christmas, you’ll find lights and festivities, including live music, food, crafts and activities that take place regularly during the weeks leading up to the holiday.
+During the Christmas season, you’ll find it lit up with lights and filled with festivities, including live music, food vendors, and crafts.
+Plus, there are daily activities that take place during the weeks leading up to the holiday.

 Spectacular Scuba Diving